Would you prefer to view this website based on your location?

 Almost half of the (potential) EV drivers are willing to pay more if their car is charged faster

 Drivers are prepared to pay more to use fast charging.
 In particular, (potential) EV drivers from the UK are willing to pay more for fast charging.
-However, this willingness is lowest amongst French EV drivers, where 40% stated that they weren’t.
+However, this willingness is lowest among French EV drivers, where 40% stated that they weren’t.

 Almost half of the (potential) EV drivers are willing to pay more if their car is charged faster